ur64n/SQL-Queries-in-database/README.md

 1. Copy file w3schools to your SQL usage tool
 2. Lets run queries from this file
+3. Description with explaint of queries you can find here -> 'dodac link'

 ###1.
 Sales data analysis